okl/danger-jawsome/README.md

 # Technical Overview

-The purpose of Jawsome is two fold:
+The purpose of Jawsome is two-fold:

 1. A _framework_ for constructing an engine for the above outlined JSON denormalization process